 Before the invention of electromagnetism, people or scientists used to think magnetism and electricity are two different topics.
 The view has changed after James Clerk Maxwell published A Treatise on Electricity and Magnetism in the year 1873.
 The publication states that the interaction of positive and negative charges are mediated by one force.
-This observation laid foundation to Electromagnetism.
-Later many scientists like Michael Faraday, Oliver Heaviside and Heinrich Hertz contributed their ideas in electromagnetism.
+This observation laid a foundation to Electromagnetism.
+Later many scientists like Michael Faraday, Oliver Heaviside, and Heinrich Hertz contributed their ideas in electromagnetism.

-Explanation with an Example
+Explanation of Electromagnetism with an Example

 Permanent Magnetic speakers commonly used in TV’s and Radios are perfect example of Electromagnetic devices.
 Let’s see the operation of these devices which are based on the principle of electromagnetism.
 See the picture below.

 We have seen what happens when a conductor is electrically charged.
-Now, lets see what happens if we place conductor in between magnetic field.
+Now, let’s see what happens if we place conductor in between magnetic field.

 When a conductor is placed or moved through the magnetic field it generates voltage i.e., electricity.
 This principle is called Electromagnetic Induction.
-The voltages generated will be based the speed of conductor moving through the electric field.
-Faster the speed of conductor, greater the induced electricity or voltage.
+The voltages generated will be based on the speed of conductor moving through the electric field.
+Faster the speed of conductor, the greater the induced electricity or voltage.